+Now, let’s go through the history of the G, from the original ‘Go-anywhere-car’, to today’s monster AMGs.
 In 1973, Daimler-Benz and Steyr-Daimler-Puch signed an agreement to develop a light off-road vehicle for private use.
 At the time, this was a shot in the dark, because there was little to suggest that the market was ready for such a thing.
 By the end of the decade, the first Geländewagen (Go-anywhere-car) had been presented to the public, kickstarting 40 years of boxy utilitarian history.
-Which is why we’ve trawled the archives to find 40 photos representing the life of the go-anywhere Mercedes.
-G-Class, this is your life in pictures.
+Mercedes G-Class, this is your life in pictures.

 Climb every mountain, ford every stream